catsocks/sdl-pong/README.md

 ## Build

-The only build requirements are a C compiler that supports C99 and the SDL library (version 2 or higher).
+The only build requirements are a C compiler that supports C99 and the SDL (version 2) library.
 You can use CMake to generate build files or you can simply run the build.sh script on a Unix-like system.

 ## License